-Explore offering 'Development Practices for Energy Savings' Info Sessions to the development community.
+Offer 'Development Practices for Energy Savings' Info Sessions to the development community.
 The sessions will educate and promote energy efficiency development practices, build awareness of the incentives available and outline the benefits and costs associated with energy efficient developments practices.
 These info sessions can be held as part of series along with the building practice sessions described in the buildings strategy.
-These info sessions can be organized through a partnership between the Regional District, the member municipalities and other interested organizations..
+These info sessions can be organized through a partnership between the Regional District and the member municipalities.